LiuYuancheng/OpenStack_VM_Testing/README.md

 # OpenStack[Beta]_VM_Testing

-**Project Design Purpose**:  This is an individual project assigned to NCL intern to do test and create VM image provided by NCL OpenStack[Beta] Prevision Platform.
+**Project Design Purpose**:  This is an individual project assigned to NCL intern to test (or create) VM image in NCL OpenStack[Beta] provision system platform.

-[TOC]
+\{{TOC}}

 ### Introduction

-This assignment is an individual project which aims to let National Cybersecurity R&D Laboratory (NCL) interns can pick up the knowledge about OpenStack infrastructure-as-a-service (IaaS) clouds virtual servers provision system, get familiar with the OpenStack user platform, test all the public virtual machine image in NCL OpenStack [Beta] platform and create their own OpenStack VM image which can be used by the NCL customers.
+This assignment is an individual project which aims to let National Cybersecurity R&D Laboratory (NCL) interns can pick up the knowledge about OpenStack infrastructure-as-a-service (IaaS) clouds virtual servers provision system, get familiar with the OpenStack user platform, test all the public virtual machine image in NCL OpenStack [Beta] platform and create some OpenStack VM image which can be used by the NCL customers.

-**Project type**: Program Testing, Individual project
+**Project type**: `Program Testing`, `Individual project`

-##### NCL [Beta] workflow
+##### NCL OpenStack [Beta] Usage Workflow

 ![](src/img/usage_flow.png)

 ##### NCL OpenStack Test bed Platform

-Currently NCL use OpenStack to implement the cluster construction and host the testbed platform service.
-NCL have several different levels of OpenStack service for different kind of users.
+Currently NCL is using OpenStack to implement the cluster construction and provide the testbed platform service.
+NCL has several different levels of OpenStack service cluster for different kinds of users as shown below, the intern will do this assignment on the Open stack[Beta].

-OpenStack [ Production]: This platform is aim for provide the testbed with large compute resource for the public users, mid side companies or cyber exercise host origination.
+- OpenStack [`Production`]: This platform is used for provide the testbed with large computing resource for the public users, mid size companies or cyber exercise host origination.

-OpenStack [Beta]: This platform is aim for providing the testbed/training platform for education/research usage purpose such the CTP event, NUS student course assignment.
+- OpenStack [`Beta`]: This platform is used for providing the testbed/training platform for education/research usage purpose such the CTF event host, NUS student/staff course assignment.

-OpenStack [Ironic]: This platform is used for NLC internal users/developer to do the testing before deploying the new function to the production.
+- OpenStack [`Ironic`]: This platform is used for NLC internal users/developers to do the testing before deploying the new function to the production.

-The user can build their own instance and install the image file in the instance to create a VM.
-The detail step is shown below.
-Currently the OpenStack Beta have 121 VM image stored in the OpenStack [Beta].
+The users can build their own (customized/standard) instance and install the OS image file in the instance to create a VM.
+The detail usage workflow of NCL OpenStack [Beta] is shown above.
+Currently the OpenStack Beta have 121 VM images stored in the OpenStack [Beta].
 In the 121 VMs, 36 are public VM images which can be used by our customers.
 Some VM is converted from some customer’s uploaded private VM so current we need to figure out how many VMs in the 39 public VM image can work normally when our customers try to install them in their instance.

-OpenStack [beta] testbed link: https://openstack.ncl.sg
+NCL OpenStack [beta] testbed link: https://openstack.ncl.sg

-NCL Image list page:
+NCL OpenStack [beta] Image list page:

 ![](src/img/images_page.png)